alimj12/ARTI-308-Machine-Learning/Lab7/README.md

 **The Goal:**

 In this project, I built a Binary Classification model using Logistic Regression to predict whether a specific internet user will click on an advertisement.
-The objective was to analyze user demographics and digital behavior—such as daily internet usage and time spent on the site—to create a predictive tool that can help businesses optimize their targeted marketing campaigns.
+The objective was to analyze user demographics and digital behavior such as daily internet usage and time spent on the site to create a predictive tool that can help businesses optimize their targeted marketing campaigns.

 **What I Did:**